ansible/ansible/docs/docsite/rst/dev_guide/developing_program_flow_modules.rst

 Type: ``str``

 This argument provides instructions to modules that all commands must use the designated temporary directory, if created.

-You can configure a part of this argument such as a root path.
-However, based on the circumstances the end directory is generated randomly for each task, or host in one of these:
+The action plugin designs this temporary directory.

+Modules can access this parameter by using the public ``tmpdir`` property.
+The ``tmpdir`` property will create a temporary directory if the action plugin did not set the parameter.

+The directory name is generated randomly, and the the root of the directory is determined by one of these:

 * :ref:`DEFAULT_LOCAL_TMP`
 * `remote_tmp <https://docs.ansible.com/ansible/latest/collections/ansible/builtin/sh_shell.html#parameter-remote_tmp>`_